Climate and Average Weather Year Round in Chicago Illinois, United States

 In Chicago, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in Chicago begins around June 10 and lasts for 4.6 months, ending around October 29.
-On August 27, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 68% of the time, and overcast or mostly cloudy 32% of the time.
+The clearer part of the year in Chicago begins around June 11 and lasts for 4.5 months, ending around October 29.

-The cloudier part of the year begins around October 29 and lasts for 7.4 months, ending around June 10.
-On December 29, the cloudiest day of the year, the sky is overcast or mostly cloudy 59% of the time, and clear, mostly clear, or partly cloudy 41% of the time.
+The cloudier part of the year begins around October 29 and lasts for 7.4 months, ending around June 11.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Chicago varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Chicago is June, with an average of 10.6 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 37% on May 27.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Chicago experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Chicago.
-The most rain falls during the 31 days centered around June 1, with an average total accumulation of 3.7 inches.
+The month with the most rain in Chicago is June, with an average rainfall of 3.5 inches.

-The least rain falls around January 28, with an average total accumulation of 0.8 inches.
+The month with the least rain in Chicago is January, with an average rainfall of 1.0 inches.

-The snowy period of the year lasts for 4.2 months, from November 21 to March 26, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 11, with an average total liquid-equivalent accumulation of 0.4 inches.
+The snowy period of the year lasts for 3.5 months, from December 2 to March 19, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Chicago is February, with an average snowfall of 3.2 inches.

-The snowless period of the year lasts for 7.8 months, from March 26 to November 21.
-The least snow falls around July 26, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 8.5 months, from March 19 to December 2.
+The least snow falls around July 24, with an average total accumulation of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.